A-Mahla/Malloc/README.md

 This custom C implementation of the malloc library functions is functional but not really optimized.
+This serves primarily as a proof of concept.
 Let's take a look at the implementation in the `src` file.
 It creates the shared library `libft_malloc.so` which can be used to replace malloc in all system commands.

 To use my implementation on your program: